What is MaterialX?

 Are there standalone viewers or DCC plugins for MaterialX content?

-Not yet, but we’ve been collaborating with companies who are in the process of developing this functionality, and it’s our hope that their work will become public in the near future.
-For now, it’s up to individual development teams to create the standalone tools and plugins they require, and we’re excited to see what the community builds (and shares) using the core functionality we’ve provided.
+DCC Plugins for MaterialX import and/or export have been created for Arnold and Substance Painter, and other platforms will have support soon.
+Individual development teams can also use the MaterialX Library to create the standalone tools and plugins they require, and we’re excited to see what the community builds (and shares) using the core functionality we’ve provided.

 How do you achieve visual parity between DCC packages?

-If these criteria are met, then the transferred look should exactly match the original.
-But this is not the sole circumstance in which MaterialX transfer is useful: even when the target package uses a different BxDF shader, we’ve found it very useful to employ a “best match” approach when importing material content, with additional modifications being applied by the artist or an automated process to accommodate for the particular requirements of the target package.
-One advantage of using MaterialX documents in this role is that they faithfully capture the shading and color-space assumptions of the authoring package, giving an importer access to the full information it needs to generate a best match with its own shaders and nodes.
+If these criteria are met, and careful attention is paid to matching color spaces and viewing transforms, then the transferred look should exactly match the original.
+But even without strict node and shader equivalence, MaterialX transfer can still be useful: even when the target package uses a different BxDF shader, we’ve found it useful to employ a “best match” approach when importing material content, with additional modifications applied by an artist or automated process to accommodate the particular requirements of the target package.
+One advantage of using MaterialX documents in this role is that they can faithfully capture the shading and color-space assumptions of the authoring package, giving an importer access to the full information it needs to generate a best match with its own shaders and nodes.

 Why are the standard nodes so simple?

-Most commercial DCC packages and most studio-proprietary operator node shaders will have additional features and capabilities beyond those provided by the MaterialX Standard Nodes.
-The standard nodes are intentionally made simple in order to try to find a balance between "usable and useful" and "cross-package compatible".
-In particular, the standard nodes attempt to provide functionality that is fairly universal among most packages.
+Commercial DCC packages and studio-proprietary operator node shaders will often have additional features and capabilities beyond those provided by the MaterialX Standard Nodes.
+The standard nodes are intentionally made simple so that they may be extended to add custom functionality as needed, or used as "building blocks" to create nodegraph-based representations of more complex functions.

-We would discourage users and studios from creating a complete set of custom nodes mimicking the functionality of their own proprietary node shaders, and using MaterialX to express graphs of these custom nodes, as this virtually guarantees that setups will not be transportable to other packages or studios.
+We would discourage users and studios from simply creating a set of custom nodes mimicking the naming and functionality of their own proprietary node shaders and using MaterialX to express graphs of these custom nodes, as this virtually guarantees that setups will not be transportable to other packages or studios since they will generally not have access to these custom nodes.

 If your application or node/shader set has extra parameters or features beyond what the standard nodes provide, there are several preferred options: